-How to send PDF reports in a Gravity Forms email notification
+How to attach PDF files to Gravity Forms email notifications

-How to create PDF email attachments in Gravity Forms
+How to automatically attach PDF exports to Gravity Forms email notifications

 Last updated: